Young Chicago Authors: Serial Sexual Assaults and Coverup

-After Hunter's resignation, Young Chicago Authors installed a new executive director, Demetrius Amparan, as of March 2021.
+In March 2021, following Hunter's resignation, Young Chicago Authors installed a new executive director, Demetrius Amparan.

 Internal programs

 Rooted & Radical (R&R) Youth Poetry Festival

 Formerly known as Louder Than A Bomb (LTAB), this festival first brought YCA acknowledgment and recognition in Chicago's Poetry scene.
 The festival was put on pause and renamed after allegations of systemic coverup of serial sexual abuse were levied against Young Chicago Authors and its leadership.

 This Rooted & Radical (R&R) Youth Poetry Festival contains Teaching Artists (TA) that aid in coaching and educating the youth about poetry and how to home in on the skill of creative expression through their workshops.
 Teaching Artists at YCA create personal curriculums based on their own strengths: visual language of poetry, expanded poetry, interpersonal dynamic and word choices.
 These TA's also create their own legacy by either having participated in YCA's festivals before becoming a TA or creating their own name after being a TA, such as Matt Muse (rapper former TA of YCA) and Dominique James (former champion LTAB and former TA of YCA).